 Big Thicket National Preserve issues free hunting permits for several units of the preserve, enabling hunters to harvest white-tailed deer, squirrels, rabbits, waterfowl, and feral hogs.
-Permits are issued on a first-come, first-served basis at the preserve visitor center.
-In 2017, these will be issued beginning September 1st.
+Permits are issued on a first-come, first-served basis at the preserve visitor center beginning September 1.
 Hunters must have their current Texas hunting license in order to get a hunting permit.

 Hunting Unit Maps

 Furbearer Trapping Unit Maps

 Download a map of each furbearer trapping unit in PDF format:

 Last updated: April 4, 2021